 Affectionately referred to as Round Birds by the South African owners, these gregarious and quirky birds are easily recognised by their relatively large size, and round, dark grey bodies with white speckles.
 They have featherless, helmet-like, small heads, which are blue and red in color, short, rounded wings and short tail feathers.

 A gregarious species, the Helmeted Guinea fowl are chatterboxes-they talk all of the time.

 Guineafowl make a variety of loud ratcheting calls, as well as a repeated “wick, wick-wick” that rises to an impressive crescendo, especially at dawn and dusk.

 The guineafowl forages twice each day, once at dawn and once in the afternoon.
 Departing from home base, the flock proceeds single file toward a watering hole for a communal drink.
 After a drink, the guineafowl sweep the savannah.
 Walking shoulder to shoulder; they patrol the tall grasses and peck at the ground, randomly picking up food.

 They prefer to walk rather than fly and can walk 6 miles or more day in search of food

 One of our goals, right from the beginning, was to collaborate with and support other local and small business.

 Because we know how tough it is out there and also because we know there is quality in dealing with small business, a general level of attention to detail, care and pride in the product, and a generosity in offering assistance and advice that is largely lacking from corporate.

-So you will find that virtually everything in our store is sourced from local or small business.
+You will find that virtually everything in our store, where possible, is sourced from local or small business.

-We have our regular partners and suppliers, and then we have pop-up collaborations.
+We have our regular partners and suppliers, and then we have pop-up collaborations with local vendors.